mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 List<Brep> breps = … // from input
 double tol = … // from input

- //Build the brep from corners
+ // Build the brep from corners
 Brep[ ] solids = Brep.CreateSolid(breps, tol);
 ```

-#### Brep methods:
+#### Brep Methods

 Here is a list of some of the commonly used create methods found under the **Brep** class.
 For the full list and details about each method, please refer to the **RhinoCommon SDK** help.

 <img src="brep_methods.png">

 The **Brep** methods serve multiple functions.
 Some are to extract information such as finding out if the brep is solid (closed polysurface), others perform calculations in relation to the brep such as area, volume or find a point inside a solid.
-Some methods change the brep such as cap holes or merge coplanar faces.
+Some methods change the brep, such as cap holes or merge coplanar faces.
 Methods that operate on multiple instances of breps include joining or performing some boolean operations.
-Following are examples to show the range of **Brep** methods.
+The following are examples to show the range of **Brep** methods:

-Example methods to extract **Brep** information: Find if a brep is valid and is a solid.
+Example methods to extract **Brep** information: Find if a brep is valid & is a solid

 <img src="brep_solids.png"  class="float_right" width="225">